dkratzert/FinalCif/docs/description.rst

 global\_ key with a data\_ keyword and delete the previous data\_.

 Also, there is only *one* data\_ per file allowed for FinalCif!
 FinalCif does not support multi-CIFs.

+**Help for CIF keywords**

+A click on one of the CIF keywords in the vertical header of the main table pops up a window with explanations about the specific keyword.